BlueBrainOrg/Motion2D/README.md

 ### Wall jump
 - Wall jump enabled
+- Wall jump height
+- Wall jump X boost
-- Wall jump force
+- Wall jump Y Boost
 - Wall jump count as jump
 - Maximum permisible wall angle

 The **wall jump enabled** releases the possibility of jumping when the node collides with a wall.

-By default, the **wall jump force** is equal to the jump_height.
-However, if you wish to specify a different force for wall jumps, you can define that value here.
+The **wall jump height** is the similar to jump height for normal jumps but this one applies on wall allowing us modulate the wall jump completely separated from the normal jump

+The **wall jump boost** are the extra force that will be applied on the respective axis when the wall jump is executed.

 The **wall jump count as jump** when activated, counts this jump to the stack of allowed jumps, i.e. if the node has 2 allowed jumps, jumping to the wall and jumping again will exhaust its attempts.